The #finchconf speakers are passionate, industry-leading professionals and experienced, widely-regarded speakers. All are invited guests.

 Conference Day One: Layout, Optimisation, and Organisation.

-Speakers will include Rachel Andrew, Hui Jing Chen, David Khourshid, Harry Roberts, Léonie Watson, and more.
+Speakers will include Rachel Andrew, Hui Jing Chen, David Khourshid, Harry Roberts, and Léonie Watson.

 Hour-long talks (which will include Q&A opportunities), with plenty of opportunity to mix with speakers and like-minded attendees.